Kerala: Kayaking, Culture and Cuisine

 Second year running!
 National Geographic Traveler selected Kerala: Kayaking, Culture and Cuisine as one of its 50 Tours of a Lifetime which “go beyond destination to add meaning and context; they open the mind to new possibilities, new connections, new ways of thinking.”

-National Geographic Traveler named Hidden Places’ Kerala: Kayaking, Culture and Cuisine trip as one of its 50 Tours of a Lifetime which “go beyond destination to add meaning and context; they open the mind to new possibilities, new connections, new ways of thinking.”
+Our Kayaking in India trip received the National Geographic Award 50 Tours of a Lifetime for an experience that goes “beyond destination to add meaning and context; they open the mind to new possibilities, new connections, new ways of thinking.”

-The best place in India to kayak is around Alleppey, named ‘Venice of the East’ because of the numerous channels meandering through it.
-Here we meet our kayaks and for the next four days and a half days we paddle deep into the backwaters, where life goes on as it has done for centuries past.
+The most spectacular kayaking in India is in the Kerala Backwaters, named ‘Venice of the East’ because of the numerous channels meandering through it.
+Here we meet our kayaks and for the next four days and a half days we paddle deep into this waterland, where life goes on as it has done for centuries past.
 We watch young men climb coconut palms to collect the sap for ‘toddy’, kayak alongside fishmongers selling their catch from skinny canoes, and wave at children running along the waterside paths on their way to school We may have to stop for a flock of ducks being ferried across the channel by a farmer, or pull up in our kayaks at a cafe to enjoy a long-steeped cup of chai!
 This is also a birder’s delight, as we catch a glimpse of egrets, herons, cormorants, terns and our favourite, the kingfisher, with its iridescent blue wings.

 On this adventure tour in India, our luggage is transported seamlessly ahead of us while we paddle “inn to inn”, arriving in the afternoons at our accommodations in cozy heritage villas.
 Here we relish the famed Kuttanadan cuisine, unique to the backwaters, and go deep into the rich cultural heritage of Kerala, as we watch private traditional music and dance performances.

-For another perspective on the Kerala backwaters, we board a kettuvolam – a beautifully crafted bamboo and reed boat originally built to transport rice, now converted into our luxury mothership.
-We spend two days cruising past jewel-green paddy fields and groves of mangoes, bananas and jackfruit, noshing on fabulous delicacies and wandering local villages.
-There are bicycles at hand for those of us who want to explore the backwaters along its many narrow pathways, or meander by foot – Kerala is the place for meandering!
+For another perspective on the Kerala Backwaters, we board a kettuvolam – a beautifully crafted bamboo and reed boat originally built to transport rice, now converted into our luxury mothership.
+We cruise past jewel-green paddy fields and groves of mangoes, bananas and jackfruit, noshing on fabulous delicacies and wandering local villages.

 If you’ve never been to India, Kerala is the place to start – as well as being verdant and peaceful, it has an almost 100% literacy rate, great healthcare, religious tolerance and a rural prosperity that’s reflected in the smiles of its hospitable people.
 (And if you’re an experienced India hand, but haven’t explored the south, join us for an intimate journey into “God’s Own Country”.)